 Disability.
-If an award recipient's service relationship with the Company terminates due to his or her disability, the recipient, the recipient's personal representative, estate, or the person who acquires the right to exercise the award by bequest or inheritance, as the case may be, generally may exercise the award, to the extent the award was vested on the date of termination, within one year from the date of the recipient's termination, or if the recipient dies during such one-year period, within the later of one year from the date of the recipient's termination and 180 days from the recipient's death.
+Pursuant to the 2006 Plan, if an award recipient's service relationship with the Company terminates due to his or her disability, the recipient, the recipient's personal representative, estate, or the person who acquires the right to exercise the award by bequest or inheritance, as the case may be, generally may exercise the award, to the extent exercised on the date of termination, within one year from the date of the recipient's termination, or if the recipient dies during such one-year period, within the later of one year from the date of the recipient's termination and 180 days from the recipient's death.
 In no event may an award be exercised later than the expiration of the term of the award as set forth in the award agreement.
+Pursuant to the 2015 Plan and 2018 Plan, with regard to options outstanding on the date of an individual's termination due do disability, he or she may exercise any option to the extent that the options are exercisable but have not been exercised on the date of termination.
+Such an individual is also entitled to any additional vesting rights that would have accrued on the next vesting date had he or she not become disabled.
+Exercise may only occur during the one-year period after the date of termination.
+With regard to stock grants and stock-based awards outstanding on the date of an individual's termination due to disability, to the extent the forfeiture provisions or the Company's rights of repurchase have not lapsed, they shall be exercisable; provided, however, that in the event such forfeiture provisions or rights of repurchase lapse periodically, they shall lapse to the extent of a pro rata portion of the shares subject to such stock grant or stock-based award through the date of disability as would have lapsed had the individual not become disabled.

 Change-in-Control.
-Pursuant to the terms of the 2006 Plan, in the event of a change-in-control (as defined in the 2006 Plan), all outstanding options, SARs and other awards granted under the 2006 Plan will be either:
+Pursuant to the terms of the Plans, in the event of a change-in-control (as defined in the Plans), all outstanding awards granted under the Plans will be either: